Were you injured in an accident that was not your fault?

 Sutton Coldfield road accident claims

-It does not matter if you have been involved in a hit-and-run on Sutton Coldfield's roads, or have been hurt in a crash on the motorway, our expert team can help.
-The Quittance guide to road accident compensation claims explains what you need to know about what to do.Road accident claims
+Whether you have been involved in a hit-and-run, or have been hurt in a crash on the motorway, our expert team can help.
+Our guide to road accident compensation claims explains what you need to know about making a claim.

 Work accident claims in Sutton Coldfield

-Clinical negligence (medical negligence) is the term for when someone is injured as the result of the lack of care of a GP, nurse or other health worker.
-Our specialist panel of injury lawyers can help you claim compensation from the NHS hospital or private clinic that was responsible.
+Clinical negligence (medical negligence) is the term for when a patient is injured as the result of the lack of care of a GP, nurse or other health worker.
+We can help you make a claim against any of the clinics and NHS trusts responsible for Sutton Coldfield, including Birmingham Community Healthcare NHS Foundation Trust (Trust Headquarters, 3, Priestley Wharf, Holt Street, Birmingham, West Midlands).

 Solicitors can help with claiming maximum compensation for a multitude of industrial illnesses that include anything from workplace cancer to PCB exposure.